silentorb/marloth-story/docs/general/general.md

 - Every Marloth narrative should have many family relationships between its characters.
 - Family should be presented as something that is valuable.
-- Don't just show disfunctional family relationships.
+- Don't just show dysfunctional family relationships.
 Also show healthy family relationships.

 #### Reasons

 - Family is devalued in modern narratives.
-  - Modern narratives either have an unrealistic lack of family relationships or focus on disfunctional family relationships.
+  - Modern narratives either have an unrealistic lack of family relationships or focus on dysfunctional family relationships.
 - Family adds meaning and depth to narratives.
 - Family is adds additional dimensions of situations for audiences to relate to.